guoliang-you/guoliang-you.github.io/_pages/about.md

 <span class='anchor' id='-awards'></span>

 # Awards
-- **Sep 2024**  Awarded the PhD Academic Scholarship (Second Class) from the University of Science and Technology of China (USTC) in 2024.
+- **Sept 2024**  Awarded the PhD Academic Scholarship (Second Class) from the University of Science and Technology of China (USTC) in 2024.
-- **Sep 2023**  Awarded the PhD Academic Scholarship (First Class) from the University of Science and Technology of China (USTC) in 2023.
+- **Sept 2023**  Awarded the PhD Academic Scholarship (First Class) from the University of Science and Technology of China (USTC) in 2023.
-- **Sep 2022** Awarded the PhD Academic Scholarship (Second Class) from the University of Science and Technology of China (USTC) in 2022.
+- **Sept 2022** Awarded the PhD Academic Scholarship (Second Class) from the University of Science and Technology of China (USTC) in 2022.
-- **Sep 2021** Awarded the PhD Academic Scholarship (Second Class) from the University of Science and Technology of China (USTC) in 2021.
+- **Sept 2021** Awarded the PhD Academic Scholarship (Second Class) from the University of Science and Technology of China (USTC) in 2021.

 <span class='anchor' id='-services'></span>